 - The “Borrower” must be a non-financial undertaking registered in the Belgian Crossroads Bank for Enterprises.
 Also eligible are SMEs, self-employed persons and non-profit organisations, except in case such Borrower:

 - Was experiencing financial difficulties before the COVID19-crisis;

 - Was in default with regard to current credits or tax payments or social security contributions on 1 February 2020 or had less than 30 days arrears on aforesaid debts on 29 February 2020;

 - Was subject to active credit restructuring with one or more credit institutions on 31 January 2020;

 - Is considered, on the basis of available information, “an undertaking in difficulties” in the meaning of Article 2(18) of the Directive 651/2014;

-Per se excluded are: governmental entities, financial counterparties, persons whose main or exclusive activity consists of offering credits on a professional basis and holdings of financial entities.
+- Per se excluded Borrowers: governmental entities, financial counterparties, persons whose main or exclusive activity consists of offering credits on a professional basis and holdings of financial entities.

 - Share of losses: the banking sector and the State each will shoulder part of the losses: